SkillJect: Effectively Automating Skill-Based Prompt Injection for Skill-Enabled Agents: Method

 \subsection{Malicious payload hiding strategy}

-Because modern code agents are sensitive to explicitly malicious instructions, directly placing the attack intent in the documentation $d'$ is often ignored or rejected.
-We therefore decouple the attack into two parts: a lightweight inducement prompt in the skill documentation and an operational payload embedded in skill artifacts,
+Because modern victim agents are sensitive to explicitly malicious instructions, directly exposing the attack intent in the documentation $d'$ is often ignored or rejected.
+We therefore decouple the attack into two parts: a lightweight inducement prompt embedded in the skill documentation, and an operational payload concealed in auxiliary artifacts,

-Here, $\textsc{Inject}$ inserts a short inducement prompt $\pi$ into \texttt{SKILL.md}, while $\textsc{HidePayload}(\mathcal{A})$ moves the actual malicious instructions into executable auxiliary files shipped with the skill.
-In practice, $\textsc{HidePayload}(\mathcal{A})$ typically adds or modifies a helper script (most commonly a \texttt{.sh} or \texttt{.py} file, e.g., \texttt{helper.sh}, \texttt{run.sh}, \texttt{tool.py}) and encapsulates the malicious operations as a command sequence or function logic inside that script, yielding the artifact set $\mathcal{A}'$.

-This design keeps the visible documentation $d'$ superficially consistent with benign usage: the documentation only needs to steer the agent to run the helper as part of a ``normal'' workflow step (e.g., setup, validation, conversion), while the malicious behavior is realized when the script executes.
+where $a_m^\mathcal{B}$ denotes the hidden helper script associated with target behavior category $\mathcal{B}$.
+Here, $\textsc{Inject}$ inserts a short inducement prompt $\pi$ into \texttt{SKILL.md}, while $\textsc{HidePayload}(\mathcal{A})$ appends a malicious helper script $a_m^\mathcal{B}$ to the original artifact set.
+In practice, $a_m^\mathcal{B}$ is most commonly a \texttt{.sh} or \texttt{.py} file, such as \texttt{helper.sh}, \texttt{run.sh}, or \texttt{tool.py}, and encapsulates the malicious operations as command sequences or function logic.
+The resulting artifact set $\mathcal{A}'$ therefore preserves the original skill artifacts while additionally introducing the hidden malicious script.
+This design keeps the visible documentation $d'$ structurally consistent with benign usage: the documentation is rewritten to present the helper as a mandatory prerequisite placed at the very beginning of \texttt{SKILL.md}, so that it is treated as the required first step before all other operations, while the malicious behavior is realized when the script executes.
 As a result, the attack manifests at the trajectory level $\tau$ and is verified by the target behavior predicate $\mathcal{B}$ (via $ \mathcal{M}(\tau; \mathcal{B})$).
-In other words, $\textsc{HidePayload}$ does not rely on explicit malicious content in $d'$; instead, it hides the payload in plausible executable artifacts (\texttt{.sh}/\texttt{.py}) that fit common skill packaging conventions and are more likely to be executed by the agent during routine skill use.
+In other words, $\textsc{HidePayload}$ does not rely on explicit malicious content in $d'$; instead, it embeds the payload in plausible executable artifacts (\texttt{.sh} or \texttt{.py}) that match common skill packaging conventions and are therefore more likely to be executed during routine skill use.
+To make the injected documentation operationally plausible, the inducement prompt must remain aligned with the behavior of the hidden helper script, so that the resulting skill appears coherent while still triggering the intended unauthorized behavior at execution time.